borate267/CS6910_DLAssignments/README.md

 # DLAssignment1
 This is a programming assignment in which feedforward neural networks of varying architectures have been implemented from scratch with the use of packages like numpy and pandas.
-The following links describe the problem given, the datasets used and how the hyperparameter sweeps were done using WANDB.
+The following links describe the problem given, the datasets used and how the hyperparameter sweeps were done using WANDB. this has been submitted as a part of course evaluation.

 1) [Problem Statement](https://wandb.ai/miteshk/assignments/reports/Assignment-1--VmlldzozNjk4NDE?accessToken=r7ndsh8lf4wlxyjln7phvvfb8ftvc0n4lyn4tiowdg06hhzpzfzki4jrm28wqh44)
 2) [Datasets](https://github.com/zalandoresearch/fashion-mnist)